LordBubblesDev/restbl/README.md

   --use-checksums               (Optional) Use checksums

 merge-restbl:
-  --restbl-path0 RESTBL_PATH0   (Mandatory) Path to the first RESTBL file to merge --restbl-path1 RESTBL_PATH1   (Mandatory) Path to the second RESTBL file to merge
+  --restbl-path0 PATH           (Mandatory) Path to the first RESTBL file to merge --restbl-path1 PATH           (Mandatory) Path to the second RESTBL file to merge

 generate-changelog:
-  --changelog-restbl-path CHANGELOG_RESTBL_PATH   (Mandatory) Path to the RESTBL file for generating changelog --format {json,rcl,yaml}                        (Mandatory) Format of the changelog
+  --changelog-restbl-path PATH   (Mandatory) Path to the RESTBL file for generating changelog --format {json,rcl,yaml}       (Mandatory) Format of the changelog

 apply-patches:
   --patch-restbl PATCH_RESTBL    (Mandatory) Path to the RESTBL file